6666a12/mp3-to-nbs/README.md

 I've provided GPU speed up for demucs now.

-And I have ultilized the bpm caculate using fft, now it's more accurate at a fixed bpm.
+And I have ultilized the bpm calculate using fft, now it's more accurate at a fixed bpm.

 ## mp3-to-nbs v1.0.2-test 2026/6/3